hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

-There is a functional gestalt associated with being a flock of birds or perhaps even a brick, but neither of these is likely to have any true inner experience, for the simple reason that inner experience is something over and above the ability to successfully operate many cognitive abilities in tandem: it is a sort of feedback loop on the contents of its internal representations, described in ever-increasing complexity by people like Dennett and Douglas Hofstadter.
+There is a functional gestalt associated with being a flock of birds or perhaps even a brick, but neither of these is likely to have any true inner experience, for the simple reason that inner experience is something over and above the ability to successfully operate many abilities in tandem: it is a *feedback loop* on the contents of its internal representations, as described in ever-increasing complexity by people like Dennett and Douglas Hofstadter.
 Whether or not it is *only* a functional phenomenon, the feedback loop of conscous experience has clear functional implications for the organism, since it can